-Does the application contain mitigations for risks

-associated to uncontrolled login attempts (response latency, re-Captcha, lockout, IP filtering, multifactor authentication)?
+tore levant se ecurity practices and procedures.
+Response BIT Question YES NO NA Explain answer as needed A1 DC x DC Does the solution require user authentication, and does that authentication solution support OpenID Connect or OAUTH2 to provide single sign-on?
+Please explain the authentication protocol(s) available to meet the State's single sign-on requirements and how that is implemented with one or more identity providers.
+Will the system provide internet security TEL X functionality on public portals using encrypted network/secure socket layer connections in line with current recommendations of the Open Web Application Security Project (OWASP)?
+A3 POC Will the system have role-based access?
+A4 DC TEL Does the application contain mitigations for risks associated to uncontrolled login attempts (response latency, re-Captcha, lockout, IP filtering, multi- factor authentication)?
 Which mitigations are in place?
 What are the optional mitigations?
 A5 DC TEL Are account credentials hashed and encrypted when stored?
-A6 DC TEL x The protection of the State's system and data is of upmost importance.
-Security scans must be done if: An application will be placed on the State's system.
+If "Yes" please describe the encryption used (e.g. SHA256).
+A6 DC TEL X The protection of the State's system and data is of upmost importance.
+Web Application Vulnerability Scans must be done if: An application will be placed on the State's system.
 The State's system connects to another system.
 The contractor hosts State data.
 The contractor has another party host State data the State will want to scan that party.
 The State would want to scan a test system; not a production system and will not do penetration testing.
 The scanning will be done with industry standard tools.
 Scanning would also take place annually as well as when there are code changes.
-Are either of these an issue?
-If so, please explain.
+Will you allow the State to scan a test system?
+If no, please explain or provide an alternative option to ensure protection of the State's system and data.
 A7 DC Will SSL traffic be decrypted and inspected before it is allowed into your system?
 A8 POC x Will organizations other than the State of South Dakota have access to our data?
 A9 DEV TEL Do you have developers that possess software security related certifications (e.g., the SANS secure coding certifications)?
-A10 DEV Are there some requirements for security that are "structured" as part of general release readiness of a product, and others that are "as needed" or "custom" for a particular release?
-A11 TEL What threat assumptions were made, if any, when designing protections for the software and information assets processed?
-A12 TEL How do you minimize the threat of reverse engineering of binaries?
-Are source code obfuscation techniques used?
-A13 TEL What security criteria, if any, are considered when selecting third party suppliers?
-A14 TEL How has the software been measured/assessed for its resistance to publicly known vulnerabilities and/or attack patterns identified in the Common Vulnerabilities & Exposures (CVE®) or Common Weakness Enumerations (CWEs)?
-How have the findings been mitigated?